Git Integration for Jira Cloud Documentation

 What’s on this page:

 The Git Integration for Jira Cloud app automatically indexes commits, branches, tags, and pull/merge requests.
-Previously, all repositories and integrations were updated on a strict schedule – which is approximately every 8 minutes after the last indexing process has finished for an account.
-This worked for small accounts and provided consistency but was inefficient with large accounts (many with repositories that rarely change).
+Previously, the system updated all repositories and integrations on a strict schedule – approximately every 8 minutes after the last indexing process finished for an account.
+This worked for small accounts and provided consistency but was inefficient for large accounts with repositories that rarely change.

-Starting on October 28, 2019, indexing is now calculated based on per repository activity.
-The overall goals are to reduce the strain on git services and make the indexing service more available for the webhook triggers.
+Starting on October 28, 2019, the system calculates indexing based on per-repository activity.
+The overall goals are to reduce the strain on git services and make the indexing service more available for webhook triggers.

 Note

-Pull/merge requests are only indexed for repositories connected using the Full feature integrations panel in Manage Git Repositories.
-They can be accessed via the Jira Developer Panel on the right sidebar of a Jira issue.
-Git repositories added individually via SSH or HTTPS credentials will not show pull/merge requests.
+The system only indexes pull/merge requests for repositories connected using the Full feature integrations panel in Manage Git Repositories.
+You can access them via the Jira Developer Panel on the right sidebar of a Jira issue.
+Git repositories added individually via SSH or HTTPS credentials do not show pull/merge requests.

 How is git data indexed?

-Git Integration for Jira Cloud indexes a variety of Git and Git related data once connected by a Jira administrator.
-The table below describes how each data type is accessed.
-All data is stored until a Jira administrator removes the integration or the subscription is cancelled or expires.
+Git Integration for Jira Cloud indexes a variety of Git and Git-related data once a Jira administrator connects it.
+The table below describes how the system accesses each data type.
+All data remains stored until a Jira administrator removes the integration or the subscription is cancelled or expires.

 See our Privacy Policy and Data Deletion Policy.